In-house and Cross Domain live streaming is available with these Google Workspace Editions:

 - Confirm that you want to start streaming.
 When streaming is on, at the top left, “Live” is indicated.
 View-only guests can now watch the meeting using the stream URL.

 - Confirm that you want to stop streaming.

 Full participants from the same organization as the meeting organizer can record the live stream so people can watch the event after the meeting ends.
 Live stream events are not automatically recorded, so you must manually start and stop recording.
 Learn how to Record a video meeting.

 Guests who join view-only cannot control recording.

-- Watch from a meeting room that is added to the event and set up with Chromebox or Chromebase for meetings.
+- Watch from a Meet hardware-friendly meeting room added to the event.

 - Stop and start the live playback.